jsore/notes/v2/enterprise-js/end-to-end-testing.md

 <br>

+__File Formats & Usage__

-Separate the platform into multiple features each having defined scenarios to test for.
+Best Practice: Separate the platform into multiple features each having defined scenarios to test for.

+Each testing scenario is defined within a `.feature` file, denoted with keywords in the Gherkin language.

 __Create User Feature__ scenarios: